abhisheks008/Play-With-Python/news_app/readme.md

 2.Created a Tkinter window

-3.Defined a function get_news() that get the news from the web using requests and beautifulsoup
+3.Defined a function get_news() that gets the news from the web using requests and beautifulsoup

 4.Cleaned the unwanted data and then presented the news